Dessert & Fortified Wines

 Vins Doux Naturels (15% ABV)

 Vins Doux Naturels (VDNs), or naturally sweet wines, have a long history in Southern France.
 Roussillon remains the region producing a majority of the VDNs in France today.
 Similar to Port, VDNs are fortified with a neutral grape spirit to stop the yeast before fermentation is complete and all sugars have been converted into alcohol.
 The final alcohol level varies depending on the regulations of the AOP in which it is produced, although most have a minimum required content of 15% abv but often no higher than 16-17%.
 It is produced in several key AOPs including; Banyuls (Grenache), Maury Doux, Rivesaltes, Languedoc-Roussillon Muscat, Muscat de Beaumes de Venise and Rasteau.
 They all have unique styles and VDN is most often a blend Muscat grapes, but several other grapes may be used.
 It’s a great paring with nut, coffee, or caramel based desserts.
-Banyuls with it’s flavors of coffee, chestnut, mocha & tee is the best with chocolate and chocolate-based desserts.
+Banyuls with it’s flavors of coffee, chestnut, mocha & tea is the best with chocolate and chocolate-based desserts.

 Madeira (Dry-Sweet) (18-21% ABV)